openghg/openghg/doc/source/tutorials/local/Adding_new_data/Adding_observation_data.rst

     summary

-Note: there may be multiple data types applicable for a give site.
+Note: there may be multiple source formats applicable for a give site.
 This is can be dependent on various factors including the instrument type used to measure the data e.g. for Tacolneston (“TAC”):

 .. code:: ipython3